Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 The upside is that you can wear light summer clothes like dresses and still protect the delicate skin of your inner thighs from chafing.
 Simply switch from regular underwear to anti-thigh chafing shorts, and wear all your favorite things!

-You can also try Leakproof Thigh Savers that's designed to absorb sweat, blood or urine.
+You can also try High Rise Leakproof Thigh Shaper Shorts that are designed to smooth and shape the waist and tummy, as well as protect the inner thighs from chafing.
+It can also absorb sweat, blood or urine.
 Most importantly, it locks that moisture away from the body to help control irritation, and discomfort.

 ...But Avoid Pads and Panty Liners

-If you’re experiencing sweat around your thighs and groin, it might feel natural to reach for a panty liner or pad to absorb the moisture.
+If you’re experiencing sweat around your thighs and groins it might feel natural to reach for a panty liner or pad to absorb the moisture.
 But that will actually be counterproductive.
-These products are often lined with synthetic backs to prevent moisture from leaking.
-This means that the sweat will not evaporate but be trapped against your skin, where it can cause odor, itching, irritation, and discomfort.
+These products are often lined with synthetic backs to prevent moisture leaking.
+This means that the sweat will not evaporate but be trapped against your skin, where it can cause odor, itching, irritation and discomfort.

 Avoid Things That Cause Excessive Sweating

-But there may be things (like spicy foods, drinking too much coffee, etc.) that cause the body to overheat and sweat more.
-Dietary choices like spicy foods can be minimized or completely avoided to help your temperature become more regulated.
+But there may be things (like spicy foods, drinking too much coffee etc.) that cause the body to overheat and sweat more.
+These can be minimized or completely avoided to help your temperature become more regulated.

 If you have a more severe case of hyperhidrosis (excessive sweating) that is interfering with your life or causing you emotional distress, do talk to your doctor about it.

-Some of the options for treating excessive sweating that they might explore could include:
+Some of the options they might explore could include:

 • Prescription-strength antiperspirant: This is stronger than your usual drugstore antiperspirant and what makes them more potent is the strength of the aluminum compound.
 It is worth understanding all the current research on the possible side effects of aluminum before trying these products.
 Discuss the pros and cons with your doctor.